This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-• For hot pack, combine leeks, potatoes, asparagus, and salt in a pot.
-Add broth and boil for 5 minutes.
+• Combine the leeks, potatoes, asparagus, and salt in a large pot.
+Add vegetable broth to cover and bring to a boil, then reduce to a simmer for 5 minutes.

 Notes